 \section{Introduction}

-Although Partial Differential Equations (PDEs) have been used to model spatially-distributed physical phenomena since the time of Newton and Leibniz, the central importance of boundary conditions (BCs) when defining a PDE model was not formally recognized until the time of Dirichlet (See~\cite{CHENG2005268} for a survey of the history of PDEs and BCs).
-However, even with the inclusion of BCs, a PDE model is not complete without a restriction on `continuity' of the solution -- spatial derivatives and boundary values must be suitably well-defined.
-The mathematical formalism for a continuity restriction was only established in the middle of the 20th century by Sergei Sobolev, defining what are now termed Sobolev spaces, and allowing for the use of generalized functions or distributions to define weak solutions.
+While Partial Differential Equations (PDEs) have historically been used to model spatially distributed physical phenomena dating back to Newton and Leibniz, the critical role of boundary conditions (BCs) in defining a PDE model was not formally recognized until Dirichlet's time; See~\cite{CHENG2005268} for a historical survey of PDEs and BCs.
+Even with BCs, a PDE model remains incomplete without `continuity' requirements on the solution.
+This means that spatial derivatives and boundary values must be well-defined.
+The formal mathematical framework for imposing continuity constraints was only established in the mid-20th century by Sergei Sobolev, introducing Sobolev spaces and allowing for the use of generalized functions or distributions to define weak solutions.

-When the PDE, BCs, and continuity constraints are combined, we obtain what can be called a `PDE model' -- a system defined by three types of constraints, none of which is individually sufficient but which, when combined, yield a well-posed map from an initial state to a unique solution.
-In the latter half of the 20th century, this map and its continuity properties were formalized and generalized by the notion of a $C_0$-semigroup, with the BCs and continuity constraints of the PDE system (now including delay systems and PDEs coupled with ODEs) being defined as the `domain of the infinitesimal generator' (See, e.g.~\cite{Engel2000,zwartcurtain}).
-Today, as a consequence of almost 300 years of careful study and mathematical progress, we may conclude that a well-posed PDE model is necessarily defined by three constraints: a) the differential equation, or `PDE', which constrains the spatio-temporal evolution of the solutions inside the domain, c) the continuity condition, which ensures that the solutions have sufficient regularity for the BCs to be well-defined; and c) the BCs, which may constrain the limit values or other properties of the solutions as permitted by the regularity guaranteed by the continuity constraints.
+The PDE, BCs, and continuity constraints create a `PDE model'-- a system relying on three types of constraints, none of which is individually sufficient.
+Yet, when combined, the 3 constraints establish a well-defined mapping from an initial state to a unique solution.
+In the late 20th century, this mapping and its continuity properties were formalized and generalized under the concept of a $C_0$-semigroup where these constraints are embedded in the `domain of the infinitesimal generator'~\cite{Engel2000,zwart-curtain}.
+Thus, a well-posed PDE model requires three constraints: a) the differential equation or `PDE', constraining spatiotemporal evolution within the domain; b) the continuity condition, ensuring sufficient regularity of the solution; and c) the BCs, which may limit values or other properties of the solutions as allowed by the regularity.